2019 Chicago Bears season: Conference

+1 2 3 San Francisco finished ahead of Green Bay and New Orleans based on head-to-head sweep, claiming the No. 1 seed.; 1 2 Green Bay claimed the No. 2 seed over New Orleans based on conference record.; 1 2 Chicago finished ahead of Dallas based on head-to-head victory.; 1 2 Atlanta finished ahead of Tampa Bay based on division record.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The Bears ended 2019 with an 8–8 record and third in the NFC North, failing to make the playoffs after winning the division in 2018.
 Of the six teams defeated by the Bears, four finished their seasons with losing records with the Vikings being the lone team with a winning season.

 Offensively, Chicago struggled mightily as they ranked 29th in scoring with 17.5 points per game and in total yards at 296.8.
 The team averaged just 4.7 yards per play, the second fewest in the NFL, and was last in the league in net yards per attempt (5.3).
 In all but five games, the Bears also failed to score a touchdown in the first half.
 Trubisky, who made the Pro Bowl in 2018, suffered regressions in passing categories including yardage (3,138), completion percentage (63.2), touchdowns (17), and rating (83).
 The offensive line also struggled in numerous fields including injuries to Long and Massie, a failed position swap between center Whitehair and guard Daniels, and penalties; by season's end, the Bears suffered 43 sacks (12th most in the league) and averaged just 91.1 rushing yards per game (sixth worst).
 Despite his teammates' struggles, Robinson recorded 98 receptions—the fifth most in team history—for 1,147 yards and seven touchdowns.
 Offensive coaches Helfrich, Harry Hiestand (offensive line), and Kevin M. Gilbride (tight ends) were fired after the season.

 On defense, while their turnovers forced decreased from 36 to 19, the Bears were ranked eighth overall and ninth in individual run and pass defense categories.
 Chicago was also the only team ranked in the top five in points allowed (18.6 per game) that did not qualify for the playoffs.

 On December 30, the Bears signed practice squad players Boyd, Crawford, Davis, Denmark, Ives, Mustipher, Raymond, and Vaughters to reserve/future contracts.
 Vaughters was the lone player of the nine to see regular season action in 2019, playing against the Rams, Lions, and Eagles.